-CheddarUp.com is a site that allows a PTA to create a custom website to sell items, collect membership dues, upload documents, and include forms or other information collecting.
+CheddarUp.com and PTBoard.com are sites similar to Givebacks that allow a PTA to easily create a website to sell items, collect membership dues, upload documents, and information collecting forms.
 The account must be in the PTA's name under their EIN.
 A personal Social Security Number is required to open an account, which must come from an authorized bank signer and be updated to a current officer.
 Use an email that can be passed down to future Boards.
-Cheddar Up has spreadsheet reports that show detailed information on collections.
-All deposit transfers from Cheddar Up must occur at least monthly directly into the PTA bank account and with a completed summary Deposit Form.
+All deposit transfers must occur at least monthly directly to the PTA bank account and with a Deposit Form itemizing the line item totals for budgetary tracking.
 The spreadsheet reports are compatible with Microsoft Excel or Libre Office which is free (libreoffice.com).
-See a sample Cheddar Up site at FriendsofLAPTA.CheddarUp.com.